 A nice feature of this approach is that it helps explain why meeting access needs is not a matter of accommodating wants or appeasing people, but rather is a matter of eliminating needless pain and difficulty that has been propagated by the unexamined conventions of our common social life that exclude neurodivergent people.
 This approach could therefore work in tandem with the movement to expand our conception of access needs from a model of accommodation to a more broadscale restructuring of an oppressive society.
 In practice, one proxy for determining the degree of suffering might be a person’s willingness to participate in the activity without the modifications requested.
-Since the people who suffer the most given the current set-up are the most likely to be shut out because an activity or event is so inaccessible it is not even worth participating in, focusing on suffering would prioritize those who have had the least access to our common social life.
+Since the people who suffer the most given the current set-up are the people who are most likely to be shut out because an activity or event is so inaccessible that it is not even worth participating in, focusing on suffering would prioritize those who have had the least access to our common social life.

 One problem with this view, though, is that it is difficult to assess and compare qualitatively different kinds of struggle.
 We might wonder how, for example, someone’s ability to persist through sensory overwhelm brought about by fluorescent lighting can even meaningfully be compared to another person’s difficulty seeing an image in dimmer light.